 Instructors, no matter the situation, can create climates that are learner-centered and invitational in nature.
 Such environments are filled with a sense of meaning, individualization, belongingness, and encouragement.
-At the same time, there are challenges but also supports to meet those challenges.
+There are challenges but also supports to meet those challenges.
 Challenges do not mean roadblocks.